collinalexbell/sentence-similarity/README.md

 ##IMPORTANT

-You need to extract the contents of this library's `./resource` folder into your projects `./resource` folder.
+You need to extract the contents of this library's `./resource` folder into your project's `./resource` folder.

 If you know a way around this hack (like how to properly include resource files w your library), then please make a pull request showing me how.
-Just search for `slurp` so find the two locations where I use those files
+Just search for `slurp` to find the two locations where I use those files

 ##Big O